Bidirectional Regression for Monocular 6DoF Head Pose Estimation and Reference System Alignment: Proposed method

-where $\bigoplus(\cdot)$ denotes concatenation.
-The dimension reduction layer, $\mathcal{F}(\cdot)$, is structured as a multilayer perceptron (MLP), which comprises three fully connected layers and two Leaky ReLU activations~\cite{maas2013leakyrelu, zhang2021pymaf}.
-The obtained landmark-aligned feature vector $\phi_t^p$ is then fed into the face regressor.
+where $\text{concat}(\cdot)$ denotes concatenation.
+The dimension reduction layer, $\mathcal{F}(\cdot)$, is implemented as a multilayer perceptron (MLP), which comprises three fully connected layers and two Leaky ReLU activations~\cite{maas2013leakyrelu, zhang2021pymaf}.
+The resulting landmark-aligned feature vector $\phi_t^p$ is then fed into the face regressor.

-\subsection{Face Regressor}
+\subsubsection{Face regressor}